jarad/jarad.github.com/courses/stat486/slides/index.md

 # Slides

-If the slides here aren't updated or you are just interestd in what the rmarkdown files look like, you can find the source files
+If the slides here aren't updated or you are just interested in what the rmarkdown files look like, you can find the source files
 [in the courses/stat486/slides/ folder in the github repository for my website](https://github.com/jarad/jarad.github.com/tree/master/courses/stat486/slides).